 Stop to think for a moment if you’re fully invested in becoming a smart trader.
-The promises of high returns, tax-free money, and easy gains only become realities with the right education.
+The promises of high returns, tax-free funds, and easy gains only become realities with the right education.
 Luck is on your side; the world has no shortage of educational material, but you need to know about what will actually help.
 Start with this list of books.

 A Random Walk Down Wall Street